 This helps you a lot to set to tone right.

-The first hours of anything are always the most frustrating ones because you are simply very bad in it.
+The first hours of anything are always the most frustrating ones because you are simply very bad at it.

-To overcome this absolute beginner state you most commit to a hard time ahead of you before it all gets to be more fun.
+To overcome this absolute beginner state you must commit to a hard time ahead of you before it all gets to be more fun.